lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

-We iterate over all the meshes and start by binding their vertices buffer by calling the `vkCmdBindVertexBuffers`.
+We iterate over all the models, then over their meshes and start by binding their vertices buffer by calling the `vkCmdBindVertexBuffers`.
 The next draw calls will use that data as an input.
 We also bind the buffer that holds the indices by calling the `vkCmdBindIndexBuffer` and finally we record the drawing of the vertices using those indices by calling the `vkCmdDrawIndexed`.
 After that, we finalize the render pass and the recording.

 ## Shaders code